jentery/engl425/index.md

 Our exercise for this step (conducted during our meeting on the 8th): Pick a serialized comic that does not unfold chronologically.
 Now describe or sketch the plot in chronological order.
 You might even create a timeline for the series, if you wish.
 What is lost and gained when rendering it chronological?
 What are the comic's key moments?
 (Inspired by Patrick Welch.)

-Content warning for *Daytripper*: death, alcohol, partial nudity
+Content warnings for *Daytripper*: death, alcohol, partial nudity

 ## Step 9 (Mar.
 15): Lettering and Colour